Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

 So what happens if you don’t get enough REM sleep?
-Some good reasons for trying to avoid disrupting your REM sleep include:
+Some good reasons to avoid disrupting your REM sleep include:

-- The sleeping brain is most active during REM and is thought to be sorting, organizing and processing information and memories.
+- The sleeping brain is most active during REM sleep.
+It sorts, organizes and processes information and memories.

 - REM sleep is thought to serve a restorative function for both the body and brain.

 - A reduction in REM sleep can result in poorer memory, concentration and motor skills.